Washington, DC Hospital Negligence Lawyer

 Consulting a Medical Malpractice Lawyer

-The first step of a hospital malpractice lawsuit is to speak with DC medical malpractice attorney.
-They will talk with the patient about the initial diagnosis or treatment leading up to the alleged hospital negligence.
+The first step in a hospital malpractice lawsuit is to speak with a DC law firm specializing in medical malpractice.
+The firm will talk with the patient about the initial diagnosis or treatment leading up to the alleged hospital negligence.
 Then, the medical malpractice lawyer will collect records related to the case.
-Any condition or care in the person’s medical history could impact the case.
-The attorney may request a report of those as well.
+Any condition or care in the person’s medical history could impact the case, and the attorney may also request a report of those.

 This stage can take months to complete.
-The lawyer will go over everything to determine if the client has a valid case.
+The lawyer reviews everything to determine whether the client has a valid case.

-Our DC medical malpractice lawyers often search for a medical expert witness to show negligence.
+Our DC medical malpractice lawyers often seek a medical expert witness to prove negligence.
 The expert typically works in the same field as the defendant.
-The qualified professional needs to review all of the patient’s relevant medical records to learn where the negligence occurred and how the patient’s health was affected.
+The qualified professional needs to review the patient’s relevant medical records to learn where the negligence occurred and how the patient’s health was affected.

 This step usually occurs before a lawsuit gets filed.
 The expert may provide a statement on how the negligent medical professional failed their duty of care.